Skip to main content

 number

-parameter to return back to the number of previous selected actions passed into the function.
+parameter to return back the number of previously selected actions passed into the function.

 1. Click the Add Item button.